-The sparse binary format is especially useful when dealing with large numbers of two-valued (binary) features, of which each case only has a very few active ones, such as e.g. in text categorization.
+The sparse binary format, a simplified version of the Sparse format, is especially useful when dealing with large numbers of two-valued (binary) features, of which each case only has a very few active ones, such as e.g. in text categorization.
 Thus instead of representing a case as: